This information outlines the general guidelines regarding travel expense reimbursement.

 Per the State of Minnesota Policy on Drivers' License and Record Checks and Minnesota State Board Policy 184.108.40.206 all faculty, staff or students, driving any vehicle for university-related activities, should take care to comply with applicable laws by: not driving with an inactive, cancelled, suspended or revoked license; maintaining appropriate liability insurance; refraining from driving while distracted or under the influence of alcohol or drugs; abiding by any applicable license restrictions; and driving lawfully and courteously.

 All faculty, staff and students must receive Minnesota State authorization before driving for any university-related activities.
 Additional information regarding the process of requesting this authorization can be found on Public Safety Parking and Transportation web page.
 All faculty, staff or students driving on state business are required to complete the online Vehicle User Agreement.

 Employees are to claim actual expenses for meals, but reimbursement, including tips, may not exceed the maximums.
 Meals exceeding these maximums require the filing of a Special Expense Form in advance of the event.
 See the Special Expenses section.

-The following meal allowance rates are current for all bargaining units, except for IFO and MSUAASF member PDF reimbursements.
-Please scroll down for PDF rates.
+The following meal allowance rates are current for all bargaining units.

 The high cost areas also include any location outside the 48 contiguous United States.